Our charges

 Metered customers

-What we'll spend your money on
+How we'll spend your money

-From 2025 to 2030 we plan to:
+From 2025-2030 we plan to:

 - Keep safe, high-quality drinking water flowing with fewer interruptions